rajdeep-314/rajdeep-314/README.md

-I'm Rajdeep, a first year Electrical Engineering student at Indian Institute of Technology, Palakkad I'm primarily interested in programming and mathematics.
+I'm Rajdeep, a second year Computer Science and Engineering student at Indian Institute of Technology, Palakkad I'm primarily interested in programming and mathematics.

 You can reach me at my email : rajdeep31415@gmail.com